 Apply for a Bond University Higher Degree Scholarship

-Bond University is committed to providing a high level HDR experience to ensure success in students’ research and research training.
-The provision of appropriate financial support is an important part of the research training environment.
+Bond University values its higher degree research student cohort and provides a substantial level of direct financial support to many students.
 Bond University allocates funds to support the financial costs of fee offset (waiver) and living stipends.